sagemath/sagewiki_to_gh-2022-10-10/days67.md

 || 14:00 |||||||| SPRINTS ||
 || 17:00 |||||| || Last status report ||

+=== How can I get started developing Sage really, really quickly? ===

+Use the SageMathCloud!
+You should only have to copy a folder into your own project (a few minutes) and then have everything you need to begin Sage development work immediately.
+For instructions, see [[https://cloud.sagemath.com/projects/53b77207-8614-4086-a032-432af4b4cdbd/files/sage-dev-images/README.md|Sage Source and SMC binaries]].
+(This is a new and experimental process.)

 === What are the coding sprints? ===

 Coding Sprints are "free coding time" where everyone can work on their own projects: from following introduction tutorials to implementing advanced functionalities.
 It can be done individually or in small groups.
 It is the perfect place to start a group project on mathematical functionalities that one wants to have in Sage.